jonathan-vella/azure-arc-enabled-sql-server/README.md

 - Keep Azure Arc agents updated to the latest versions
 - Regularly review security recommendations in Microsoft Defender for Cloud
 - Implement network security controls to protect SQL Server instances
+- **Never commit credentials or secrets to source control** - See [TEMPLATE-FILES.md](TEMPLATE-FILES.md) for details on our template file system

 ## Contributing